MrFums/SoT-Fish-Timer/README.md

 You need to have system sounds on for the beeps to work / be audible.

-Run package installer to automatically install the required package (keyboard).
+~~Run package installer to automatically install the required package (keyboard).~~ No longer needed, auto installs with the script.

 You need to have Python 3+ installed for this program to work.